 After being briefly introduced at the Specialty Equipment Market Association (SEMA) in 2003, the MAZDASPEED's first North American car show was presented at the Los Angeles Auto Show in January 2004 for availability in the spring of 2004.
 Thirty-three hundred units were to be built and sold through 310 Mazda dealers approved by MAZDASPEED on the continent.

 The Australian introduction of the MX-5 SE (Note: The word speed could not be used within the name of a car for the model to be rated SE) was in March 2004 and was available in Velocity Red, Titanium Gray and Sunlight Silver.
+The roots of the MSM can be traced back to the Australian MX5 SP produced in 2001 learn more here.

 If you haven't already done so click About The MSM to review its unique features.